 Have you ever wondered how to photograph manta rays?
-Mayn have asked us this question.
-And we can fully understand why.
+This is a question many people ask us on our boats, and we can fully understand why.
 There are few underwater images as iconic as the graceful manta ray captured in full flight with a picture-perfect blue background.

-Photographing manta rays can be challenging due to low visibility and/or presence of strong currents where mantas usually hang out.
-Thankfully, taking underwater photos of mantas in difficult conditions is pretty straight forward if you follow a few basic guidelines.
-Here are some tips to help improve your images:
+Getting good images of mantas can often be challenging.
+This can be due to low visibility and/or presence of strong currents.
+Inconveniently, manta rays often hang out in such areas to feed.
+Thankfully, getting shots of mantas in difficult conditions can pretty straight forward.
+You just need to follow a few basic guidelines.
+Here are some tips on how to photograph manta rays.

 The sun is the most important lighting tool when photographing manta rays.
-The sun serves as a great backlight and can add drama and mystique to any photo.
+This is because it serves as a great backlight and can add drama and mystique to any photo.
 For a perfect blue background, you need to set your f-stop and shutter speed correctly:

-- Frist choose your f-stop and then use the cameras’ metre to choose the correct shutter speed.
+- First, choose your f-stop and then use the cameras’ metre to choose the correct shutter speed.

 - F5.6 to f8 is a great place to start as mantas are not likely to get too close to you